solidpixel/solidpixel.github.io/_posts/2021-02-25-invariant-tail.md

 not very similar at all!

-Actually making scalar code and vector code behave the same with reassociation is very difficult, because a purely scalar implementations cannot match this in-vector partial summation behavior, and unpacking a vector so that horizontal operations are done in linear order throws away the performance benefits of using SIMD.
+Actually making scalar code and vector code behave the same with reassociation is very difficult.
+A purely scalar implementation cannot match this in-vector partial summation behavior, as it just doesn't have the data.
+Unpacking a vector so that horizontal operations are done in linear order to match the scalar behavior throws away the performance benefits we wanted to gain by using SIMD in the first place.
+Neither particularly useful ...

 To solve this problem for `astcenc` we decided to change our reference no-SIMD implementation to use 4-wide vectors, and reordered the internal scalar